ademkocamaz/ademkocamaz/README.md

-## Bağışta Bulunmak İster Misiniz? | Would you like to make a donation?
+## Bağışta Bulunmak İster Misiniz? | Would you like to make a small donation?
 https://ppr.ist/C53BMxuh